deletio/openwrt-pia-pf/README.md

 ```
 git clone git@github.com:deletio/openwrt-pia-pf.git
 ```
-2. Set up the (hotplug.d-iface/99-pia-pf)[hotplug.d-iface/99-pia-pf] script.
+2. Set up the [hotplug.d-iface/99-pia-pf](hotplug.d-iface/99-pia-pf) script.
    1. PIA credentials.
-In my case the PIA OpenVPN profile refers to the `/etc/openvpn/pia.auth` file for credentials, so the same file is used in the (hotplug.d-iface/99-pia-pf)[hotplug.d-iface/99-pia-pf] script.
+In my case the PIA OpenVPN profile refers to the `/etc/openvpn/pia.auth` file for credentials, so the same file is used in the [hotplug.d-iface/99-pia-pf](hotplug.d-iface/99-pia-pf) script.
 It only has the user name on the first line and the password on the second.
-Either make sure you have the same file in the same location or edit the `PIA_USER` and `PIA_PASS` variables at the top of the (hotplug.d-iface/99-pia-pf)[hotplug.d-iface/99-pia-pf] script according to your setup.
+Either make sure you have the same file in the same location or edit the `PIA_USER` and `PIA_PASS` variables at the top of the [hotplug.d-iface/99-pia-pf](hotplug.d-iface/99-pia-pf) script according to your setup.
    2. Region.
-After the authentication variables the (hotplug.d-iface/99-pia-pf)[hotplug.d-iface/99-pia-pf] script has the line `PIA_COUNTRY="Japan"`, where you should change the variable value to the region you are connecting to.
-The correct region name can be obtained by running the (get_region_and_token.sh) script without parameters.
+After the authentication variables the [hotplug.d-iface/99-pia-pf](hotplug.d-iface/99-pia-pf) script has the line `PIA_COUNTRY="Japan"`, where you should change the variable value to the region you are connecting to.
+The correct region name can be obtained by running the [get_region_and_token.sh](get_region_and_token.sh) script without parameters.
    3. Edit the line starting with `path_to_scripts=` to point the variable to the actual location of the repository.
    4. VPN interface name. **Importantly**, if your PIA VPN interface name is not `tun0`, change it on the line that starts with `vpn_interface=`.
-3. Copy or the (hotplug.d-iface/99-pia-pf)[hotplug.d-iface/99-pia-pf] script or create a link to it in `/etc/hotplug.d/iface`.
+3. Copy or the [hotplug.d-iface/99-pia-pf](hotplug.d-iface/99-pia-pf) script or create a link to it in `/etc/hotplug.d/iface`.
 Note that the script name starts with `99` in order for it to be lexicographically last among the scripts in that directory and therefore exeute after all others.
 It may not be important, but worth keeping in mind.

 ## Usage